Gold price up by Rs2,200 per tola in Pakistan

-The price of per tola gold surged by Rs2,200 to close at Rs208,500 while the price of 10 grams of 24 carats gold increased by Rs1,886 to settle at Rs178,00, according to the All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data.
+The price of per tola gold surged by Rs1,250 to close at Rs209,600 while the price of 10 grams of 24 carats gold increased by Rs1,072 to settle at Rs179,698, according to the All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data.

-Meanwhile, the Pakistani rupee maintained its upward momentum against the US dollar, moving up by Rs0.40 during the early hours of trading on Friday.
+Meanwhile, the Pakistani rupee saw a downward trend against the US dollar by Rs0.32 on Monday.

-Before noon, the local currency was being quoted at 278.40, with an increase of Rs0.41 in the inter-bank market.
+Dollar price in open market also increased by Rs0.50 and closed at Rs281.

-KARACHI - Following are the foreign currency exchange rates for US Dollar, Saudi Riyal, UK Pound Sterling, U.A.E.
-Dirham, European Euro, and other foreign currencies in Pakistan open market on October 20, 2023 (Friday).
+KARACHI – Pakistani rupee depreciated in the open market market, losing ground against the dollar, and other foreign currencies.

 |Currency